xiaxx244/academic-kickstart/content/authors/admin/_index.md

 - PhD students
 ---

-Youya Xia is a second-year PhD student conducting research about robotics, reinforcement learning and computer vision at Cornell University and is a member of Autonomous System Lab.
+Youya Xia is a second-year PhD student conducting research about robotics, reinforcement learning and computer vision at Cornell University.
+She is a member of Autonomous System Lab currently.
 She earned her Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
 When she was at UMN, She worked with Professor Junaed Sattar about underwater robotics, computer vision and robotics perception.
 Currently, her research interests lie in reinforcement learning, robotics and their intersections.